ansonliang55/Road-Estimation/README.md

 60% training, 10% validation, 30% testing

 Purpose:
-The purpose of this project is to investigate machine learning techniques to solve this task.
-Try things that we have seen in class and feel free to also try other techniques.
-Write in your report what you have done, what you observe, what you have tried, why you did what you did, etc.
+The purpose of this project is to investigate machine learning techniques to estimate where the road is in the image.
+Try things that we have seen in class and try other techniques.

-Make a section of your report about what would you do to scale what you have done to work with pixels, as in that case you have millions of examples.
-You don’t need to implement anything but add a discussion of your ideas

 REF:
 * [13] L. Ladick´y, C. Russell, P. Kohli, and P. H. S. Torr.
 Associative hierarchical crfs for object class image